Charcot-Marie-Tooth Disease (CMT)

 A side view of a foot with a hand holding the ankle.
 The ankle is highlighted red signifying pain

-Our podiatrists work alongside patients with CMT to help manage any foot and leg problems that arise so they can continue to live and work as normally and independently as possible.
-As the symptoms of CMT can change over time, it’s important to develop a good relationship with a podiatrist you trust to help you navigate through any challenges and hurdles.
+Our podiatrists work alongside patients with Charcot-Marie-Tooth (CMT) to help manage the foot and leg problems that often arise so they can continue to live and work as normally, safely and independently as possible.
+As the symptoms of CMT can change over time, it’s important to develop a good relationship with a podiatrist you trust to help you navigate through any challenges and keep your quality of life a priority.

 What Is Charcot-Marie-Tooth Disease?